tele1/LinuxScripts/README.md

 This section contains scripts for Linux.

-Most are written in Bash. https://www.gnu.org/software/bash/
+Most are written in Bash (unix shell). https://www.gnu.org/software/bash/